The village hall in Killearn, Scotland .. Sunset over the hills from Killearn ..

 Eating and drinking

-The Three Sisters Bake is worth visiting to indulge with a coffee and a delicious breakfast or lunch.
+The Kitchen Window is worth visiting to indulge in coffee and a delicious breakfast or lunch.
 Attached to the beautiful Killearn Village Hall, you can dine and absorb the most spectacular views of Ben Lomond and the surrounding hills.
 Additionally, The Old Mill, situated in an old weaving mill, is a popular favourite, where you can enjoy delicious food in their restaurant or a drink in their quaint bar.

 Walking and cycling